afcapel/afcapel.github.io/_posts/2019-01-09-minimalistic-rails-api.md

 end
 ```

-The views are [jbuilder](https://github.com/rails/jbuilder) templates.
+The views are [jbuilder](https://github.com/rails/jbuilder) templates, and again quite simple.

-And that's all there is to it! 🎉
+And that's all there is to it, pretty simple, isn't it?

+Of course, if I start to need more features the code will become more complicated.
+But I think [Gall's Law](https://personalmba.com/galls-law/) applies:

+> A complex system that works is invariably found to have evolved from a simple system that worked.
+>
+> **John Gall, systems theorist**

+If I ever build a more complex API that works, it will
+be the evolution of a simple API that works.